On this page

-AMR for occupational licences will be available from 1 July 2021 in certain states and territories.
+AMR for occupational licences has been available from 1 July 2021 in certain states and territories.

-Victoria has committed to enter the scheme on 1 July 2021.
-Other states will join in coming months.
+Victoria entered the scheme on 1 July 2021.

-The Commonwealth Government have advised that, in addition to Victoria:
+The Commonwealth Government advises that, in addition to Victoria:

 - The work you are licensed to undertake in your home state, you may now be able to do in other states and territories without the need to apply and pay fees for a second licence.